 Aftercare is not a continuation of the main school program, but seeks to provide safe and caring surroundings where constructive, artistic activities plus reading and play are encouraged.
-There is a separate "Little" Aftercare, for children in kindergarten, while the grades have an opportunity to catch up with their homework at study hall in our "Big" Aftercare.
+There is a separate Nursery Aftercare exclusively for Nursery students and a "Little" Aftercare, for children in Pre-Kindergarten and Kindergarten, while the grades have an opportunity to catch up with their homework at study hall in our "Big" Aftercare.